Morning session 8.45 - 12.00 (Nursery 8.45 - 11.45am)

 Please ring school before 9.00am if your child is going to be absent from school that day, this includes nursery children.
 Unexplained absences are looked into by the Educational Welfare Officer.

 If a child is involved in an accident or is taken ill at school, arrangements will be made, if necessary, for immediate medical attention, and parents will be informed as soon as possible.
 Alternatively, a parent/authorised carer will be contacted so as to enable them to take the child home.
-All parents are requested to provide an emergency telephone number and address.
+All parents are requested to provide at least two additional emergency telephone numbers.
 This information should always be kept up to date.

-Administration of medicines must be discussed with the Head Teacher.
-Children who need constant medication will require special provision, which can be organised with parents.
+Administration of medicines must be discussed with the Headteachers and a permission form completed (available from the School Office).
+Children who need constant medication will require special provision which can be organised with parents.

 Lunch time plays a very important part in the life of the school with children having their meals in a relaxed and orderly manner.
 Currently all the children remain at school during the lunch hour, and whilst it is preferred for the children to have a school meal, it is possible for children to bring a packed lunch.
 School meals are cooked on the premises and the kitchen staff ensure that the best possible meals are provided to give the children a healthy, well balanced diet.

-Lunch consists of a two course meal, with choices and the menu is carefully designed to satisfy the nutritional needs of young children.
+Lunch consists of a two course meal and the menu is carefully designed to satisfy the nutritional needs of young children.
 Special diets are also catered for.
 Particular attention is given to teaching good table manners and the correct use of cutlery.

 Milk is provided free of charge for children in Nursery and Reception up until the term that the child has their fifth birthday.
-Milk may then be purchased at a cost of £14 per term, payable in advance with cheques made payable to Northumberland County Council.
+Milk may then be purchased at a cost of £15.50 per term, payable in advance via school grid.